chidirolex/E-commerce-Prediction/README.md

 **Descriptive Statistics of the E-commerce dataset**

 The count shows a total of 500 data rows for each set of variables with no missing values.
 The mean, standard deviation, minimum and maximum values are all on display in the figure above.
-The values at the 25th, 60th and 75th percent quartiles are also described in the figure 4.2.
+The values at the 25th, 60th and 75th percent quartiles.

 **Correlation figures between the variables**